Population Properties of Binary Black Holes with Eccentricity: Results

 \subsection{Eccentric vs Circular Population Inference}

-\Cref{fig:corner_pop_overplot} compares population hyperparameter posteriors derived in our fiducial analysis using eccentric source-parameter inference and an analysis using an almost identical model but using previously-published GWTC-4 results.
-For almost every one- and two-dimensional marginal distribution, the posterior distributions are very similar or identical.
-Very few directly interpretable phenomenological parameters show modest differences: notably, the mean and width of the spin distribution ($\mu_{\chi_{\rm eff}},\sigma_{\chi_{\rm eff}}$).
+\Cref{fig:corner_pop_overplot} shows the inferred model hyperparameters obtained in our fiducial analyses (using eccentric source-parameter inference), compared a reanalysis of GWTC-4 using a comparable model but neglecting eccentricity (using LVK quasi-circular source-parameter inference).\footnote{We use the dataset published on zenodo under record-number 16911563, and saved as \url{BBHSpin_EpsSkewNormalChiEff.h5}.} For almost every one- and two-dimensional marginal distribution, the posterior distributions are very similar or identical.
+Very few directly interpretable phenomenological parameters show modest differences: notably, the mean and width of the spin distribution ($\mu_{\chi_{\rm eff}},\sigma_{\chi_{\rm eff}}$), redshift index $\kappa$, and slope of second powerlaw $\alpha_2$.
 Other small differences are associated with inferred smoothing parameters; the smallest allowed secondary mass; and the width of Gaussian features in the modeled distribution of primary masses.
 The extremely close similarity between these two results suggests that our population inferences are robust.
-Indeed, the very close agreement between these two analyses is despite adopting a slightly different event list (i.e., omitting O1 and O2 observations) and of course using independent source-parameter inferences, including different physics (i.e., allowing eccentricity but forbidding precession).
+Indeed, we see very close agreement between these two analyses despite using independent source-parameter inferences, including different physics (i.e., allowing eccentricity but forbidding precession).

 \Cref{fig:primary_mass} and \Cref{fig:mass_ratio} compares the PPDs for primary mass and mass ratio for the two approaches to each other and to previously-published results from GWTC-4.
-As expected given hyperparameter agreement, the all of our results agree extremely well with one another.
-For the primary mass, our four analyses also agree extremely well with the published GWTC-4 result across the mass spectrum.
+As expected given major hyperparameter agreements, and minor disagreements, the all of our results agree well with one another.
+For the primary mass, our four analyses also agree well with the published GWTC-4 results before the $33 M_\odot$ peak.
+In other words, the slope ($\alpha_1$) of first powerlaw before before the $33 M_\odot$ extremely well, but we find the higher slope ($\alpha_2$) for the high mass powerlaw after the $33M_\odot$.
 For binary mass ratio $q$, our estimates differ slightly from the previously published GWTC-4 result.
-Keeping in mind our parameter inferences are completely independent, with different physics, and occasionally recover slightly different mass ratios for individual events (\Cref{fig:vilon}), small differences between our analysis and the GWTC-4 results are expected.
+Keeping in mind our parameter inferences are completely independent, with different physics, and occasionally recover slightly different mass ratios for individual events (\Cref{fig:vilon}, and \Cref{fig:sys}), small differences between our analysis and the GWTC-4 results are expected.
 Overall, our eccentric population analysis and PE are producing similar answers to the previously-published analysis.

 \Cref{fig:chi_eff} compares the mean for $\chi_{\rm eff}$ for the four models and to previously published results from GWTC-4.
 Despite using completely independent source-parameter inferences, our conclusions about the spin distributions are in good agreement with previously published conclusions.
 As above, our conclusions do not depend notably on our choice of eccentric population model.
 Our differences between the GWTC-4 results may be traced to small but notable differences in the inferred effective spin for some events using the \textsc{SEOBNRv5EHM} waveform model.